Sunscreen, an intrinsic part of the summer experience, has spent a lot of time in the news cycle of late, unfortunately not for good reasons.

 Chemical sunscreens, meanwhile, can feel much lighter and come in both creams and sprays.
 They use several chemical compounds, including those listed above, to block out a portion of UVA and/or UVB rays.
 These can be preferable for heavy activity, but they should be applied at least 30 minutes before direct sun exposure.

 Importantly, none are as effective in blocking both UVA and UVB rays as zinc oxide.
 Still, for their convenience and unobtrusiveness, chemical sunscreens have been predominant in the market.
-This new study, however, has consumers looking back to mineral-based products.
+The above-mentioned study, however, has consumers looking back to mineral-based products.

 “It is not known fully if there are any hazardous repercussions of these concentrations,” he adds.
 “Therefore, the FDA has called for further studies to assess with accuracy the implications.”